Darden School Of Business

 Article Title : Steven C. Voorhees

-Article Snippet :degree, and he earned a master in business administration from the University of Virginia Darden School of Business in 1980.
+Article Snippet :mathematics, and he earned a master's in business administration from the University of Virginia Darden School of Business in 1980.
 Voorhees worked for Sonat

 The Darden School of Business is the graduate business school associated with the University of Virginia in Charlottesville, Virginia.
 The Darden School offers MBA, Ph.D. and Executive Education programs.
 The School was founded in 1955 and is named after Colgate Whitehead Darden, Jr., a former Democratic congressman, governor of Virginia, and former president of the University of Virginia.
 Darden is on the grounds of the University of Virginia in Charlottesville.
 The School is famous for being one of the most prominent business schools to use the case method as its sole method of teaching.
 The Dean of the school is former McKinsey & Company executive, Scott C. Beardsley.